maiziezhoulab/FocalSV/README.md

 ### Examples

-FocalSV(auto) by default uses a prior VCF constructed using haplotype-resolved assemblies from nine individuals (HG01109, HG01243, HG02055, HG02080, HG02109, HG02145, HG02723, HG03098, and HG03492).
-SVs were identified from the assemblies and merged using the Pangenie vcf-merging pipeline.
-This multi-sample VCF serves as the default population reference for FocalSV(auto), though users may substitute any population-scale, pangenome graph-based SV catalog suitable for their specific study population.
-If you want to use the default prior VCF, you may use `FocalSV/Population_SV/pangenie_hg19_SV_gt50.vcf.gz` or `FocalSV/Population_SV/pangenie_hg38_SV_gt50.vcf.gz`, otherwise you need to provide your own VCF file (either .vcf or .vcf.gz is accepted).
+By default, FocalSV(auto) uses a prior VCF generated from haplotype-resolved assemblies of nine individuals (HG01109, HG01243, HG02055, HG02080, HG02109, HG02145, HG02723, HG03098, and HG03492).
+SVs were identified from these assemblies and merged using the Pangenie vcf-merging pipeline.
+This multi-sample VCF serves as the default population reference for FocalSV(auto), though users may substitute any population-scale, pangenome graph-based SV catalog suitable for their specific studies.
+To use the default prior VCF, specify either `FocalSV/Population_SV/pangenie_hg19_SV_gt50.vcf.gz` or `FocalSV/Population_SV/pangenie_hg38_SV_gt50.vcf.gz`.
+Alternatively, you may provide your own VCF file (both .vcf and .vcf.gz formats are supported).

 ```
 python3 FocalSV/focalsv/0_define_region.py \